FAQS

 Determinations are made.
 What happens to the report now?

-After initial determinations are made by the agency, the report is posted for public comments.
+After initial determinations are made by the agency, the report is posted for public comments for 60 days.
 This means that the agency posts the report on the agency’s website, provides notice to interested parties, and submits the report to OAH for posting on OAH’s website.
 When the report is sent to OAH, use the following email address: oah.rules@oah.nc.gov.

 When the report is sent to OAH for website posting, when should the comment period start?